JoycexChan/Joyce-s-Biomedical-Pipelines/12_Knowledge_Extraction_Workflow_Whisper.md

 * Only aggregated results are returned.
 * Raw data is not centralized or downloaded.

-### 3. System roles

-The transcript and lecture materials can then be reconciled to distinguish:

-**RQUEST**

-* Cohort discovery
-* Aggregated queries
-* Researcher-facing functions

-**INSIGHT**

-* Collection management
-* Data ingestion
-* Metadata configuration
-* Data-manager-facing functions

-If the lecture materials establish that Link has been integrated into INSIGHT, the transcript can be corrected accordingly.

 This is where AI becomes useful:

 > **The AI is not inventing the knowledge.**